 As a second factor, we have a competition level.
 Demand is a dynamic concept.
 The more competitors and product alternatives are present in the market, the harder the demand forecasting becomes.
 The competition level contains sub-factors, such as the number of alternative products and competitors.

 The price of goods is also a factor affecting forecasting.
 Even the subtle change in a pricing policy can influence the demand forecasting process.
-In one extensive survey, 90% of responders agreed that it’s among the top important demand forecasting factors.
+In one extensive survey, 90% of responders agreed that it’s among the top important factors affecting forecasting.

 Technological achievements can also affect demand forecasting.
 It especially applies to businesses in the IT sector as various technological innovations power most of their products.
 For example, new tech can render various products obsolete, making the demand forecasting for them extremely challenging.